Dhakoli: Societies

-Gurdwara Shri Baoli Sahib Ji
+History

 Gurdwara Baoli Sahib is situated in Dhakoli Village, Zirakpur, in Mohali District.
 On his way back to Shri Anandpur Sahib after winning the Battle of Bhangani near Paonta Sahib, Shri Guru Gobind Singh Ji reached the outskirts of dhakoli.
 As this village was laid down by Bhai Gurditta, elder son of Shri Guru Hargobind, there were many Sikhs in the village.